CarlKCarlK/range-set-blaze/README.md

     RangeSetInt::from_iter([29370..=30817, 32358..=32561, 36715..=37380])
 );

-// Use 'set subtraction' to find the introns let intron = trans - exons;
+// Use 'set difference' to find the introns let intron = trans - exons;
 assert_eq!(intron, RangeSetInt::from_iter([30818..=32357, 32562..=36714]));
 for range in intron.ranges() {